-- In 2022-23, we are investing \$41M on education to maintain, improve and upgrade schools in the Townsville region. - We are investing \$16.5 billion in 2022-23 in school and early childhood education, with hundreds of infrastructure projects to improve schools from the Gold Coast to the Cape. - Since coming to Government in 2015, we have opened 21 new schools. - We have 11 more new schools planned for 2023 and 2024, and another five for 2025 and 2026. - Thanks to more than \$1.9 billion in infrastructure investment, existing buildings will be expanded and improved, supporting thousands of jobs. - Queensland is a growing state and we are delivering the infrastructure and educational facilities needed to support this growth. - The 2022-23 Budget also includes funding of nearly \$220 million over two years for additional classrooms at existing schools experiencing in-catchment enrolment growth. - Of the 39 facilities within the Townsville City Council and Palm Island Aboriginal Shire Council areas: - one new school cpened in 2018, the \$51.9M North Shore State School; - major infrastructure work carried out at 35 schools totalling more than \$65M; - \$50.2\mathbb{M} worth of works at 23 schools is in progress or being planned and includes 2 multi-purpose halls at Pimlico and Thuringowa state high schools; and - all facilities have air conditioning and solar panels. - All Queensland state school classrooms, libraries and staff rooms are now air conditioned, delivering more comfortable teaching and learning environments for our students, teachers and school communities.
+- In 2022-23, we are investing \$41M on education to maintain, improve and upgrade schools in the Townsville region. - We are investing \$16.5 billion in 2022-23 in school and early childhood education, with hundreds of infrastructure projects to improve schools from the Gold Coast to the Cape. - Since coming to Government in 2015, we have opened 21 new schools. - We have 11 more new schools planned for 2023 and 2024, and another five for 2025 and 2026. - Thanks to more than \$1.9 billion in infrastructure investment, existing buildings will be expanded and improved, supporting thousands of jobs. - Queensland is a growing state and we are delivering the infrastructure and educational facilities needed to support this growth. - The 2022-23 Budget also includes funding of nearly \$220 million over two years for additional classrooms at existing schools experiencing in-catchment enrolment growth. - Of the 39 facilities within the Townsville City Council and Palm Island Aboriginal Shire Council areas: - one new school opened in 2018, the \$51.9M North Shore State School; - major infrastructure work carried out at 35 schools totalling more than \$65M; - \$50.75\mathcal{M} worth of works at 23 schools is in progress or being planned and includes 2 multi-purpose halls at Pimlico and Thuringowa state high schools, and - More than 8,400 solar panels have been installed at Townsville State schools, which can generate around 12,000 kW of electricity daily. - All Queensland state school classrooms, libraries and staff rooms are now air conditioned, delivering more comfortable teaching and learning environments for our students, teachers and school communities.